Search tips

 Phrase search

-If the words you use when searching should be in a certain order, you can add quotation marks ("...") around them, for example, around "World War II".
-Then the database searches for the words as a collective term, exactly in the order you wrote them.
-If you search without quotation marks, the database can search for each word separately.
-Then you will likely get many hits that are about World War II, but not specifically World War II.
+If the words you use when searching are to stand in a certain order, you can add quotation marks ("...") around them, for example around "World War II".
+Then the database searches for the words as a unified concept, exactly in the order you wrote them.
+If you search without quotes, the database can search for each word individually.
+Then you will most likely get many hits that are about the World War, but not specifically World War II.

 Truncation

-Words can have different endings, such as nurse or nurses.
-To find all variations of a word in your search, add an asterisk (*) after the word.
-This technique is called truncation.
-For example, school will find words like school, schools, and schoolchildren.
-Without truncation, you'll only find the exact word.
+A word can have several different endings, such as nurse or nurses.
+To include all variants of the word in your search, you can add an asterisk (*) after the word.
+This is called truncation.

 Boolean search

-To combine multiple keywords, you can use the Boolean operators AND, OR, and NOT.
+To combine several different keywords, you can use the Boolean operators AND, OR and NOT.

-- AND is used when you want all the words you are searching for to appear in the same article, which limits the number of hits.
-For example, searching for television AND movies will return documents that include both television and movies somewhere in the text.
+- AND is used when you want all words you search for to be included in the same article.
+It therefore limits the number of hits.
+For example, if you search using the combination television AND movies, you will find documents where both the words television and movies are found somewhere in the text.

-- OR is used when you want either one word or the other to be included in the results, which increases the number of hits.
-For instance, searching for television OR movies will return documents that contain either television, movies, or both.
+- OR is used when you want one or the other word to be included in the hits.
+It increases the number of hits.
+For example, you can use OR when you want to search for several different synonyms or spelling variations.
+If you search using the combination television OR movies, the hits will contain either the word television, movies or both.

 Field search